-The Richland County Sheriff’s Department is currently accepting applications for Vacancy, Casual/Call-in and an Eligibility List for:
+The Richland County Sheriff’s Department is currently accepting applications to Fill a Vacancy – Full Time and to Establish an Eligibility List for:

 Road Patrol Deputy

 - Apprehend criminals, conduct investigations, crime prevention, protect life and property.

 - Enforce ordinances and statutes, paper service, crash investigation, other duties as assigned.